Crystal Palace F.C.: Financial crisis and recovery (1998–2013)

-Established back in the Premier League (2010–present)

 The CPFC 2010 consortium swiftly installed George Burley as the new Palace manager.
-However a poor start to the following season saw the club hovering around the bottom of the table by December.
+However, a poor start to the following season saw the club hovering around the bottom of the table by December.
 On 1 January 2011, after a 0–3 defeat to Millwall, Burley was sacked and his assistant Dougie Freedman named caretaker manager.
-Just over a week later Freedman was appointed manager on a full-time basis.
+Just over a week later, Freedman was appointed as manager on a full-time basis.
 Palace moved up the table and by securing a 1–1 draw at Hull City on 30 April, the club was safe from relegation with one game of the season left.
 After another year and a half as manager, Freedman departed to manage Bolton Wanderers on 23 October 2012.
+The following month, he was replaced by Ian Holloway, who guided the club back to the Premier League after an eight-year absence by defeating Watford 1–0 in the Championship play-off final at the new Wembley Stadium.